Published June 2, 2025

 The next big move: Developing Angels Living in Brooklyn Park

-With experience in community service, real estate development and healthcare, Awoleye had learned how to successfully navigate these industries — and his next step was to bring them all together.
-He acquired Nagomi Inc, which is now Maple Care Homes, a small assisted living and memory care business with various locations throughout the Twin Cities.
+With experience in community service, real estate development and health care, Awoleye’s next step was to pull it all together.
+He acquired Nagomi Inc., now Maple Care Homes, a small assisted living and memory care business with various locations throughout the Twin Cities.

 A trusted partnership with Highland Bank and securing an SBA loan